 Neither is better.
 Neither is more loving.
 Both require enormous trust and communication.
 The difference is simply in the flavor of arousal and the nature of the husband's role in the experience.
 For a full breakdown, see my article on stag vixen vs cuckold differences.

-Here is what ten years has taught me: most couples do not fit neatly into either box.
+Here is what ten years has taught me: a lot of couples do not fit neatly into either box.

 My husband and I are primarily stag and vixen.
 But I love cuckold energy.
 I love wearing his key.
 I love the tease of it, the specific power dynamic it represents.
 He lets me have it sometimes, and he loves it too.
 My music is full of cuckold themes because I genuinely find them compelling.
 "Now Your Manhood Is Mine to Keep" did not write itself accidentally.